Libot

 -

-, the global_planner computes an initial path to the destination.
-This path is laid out as a series of waypoints and passed down asnav_msgs/Path
+global_costmap, the global_planner computes an initial path to the destination.
+This path is laid out as a series of waypoints and passed down asnav_msgs/Pathto thelocal_planner.

 - Using the